 At Denver Health Medical Center, EM2 residents run the Medicine side of the department, managing a diverse number of medical, surgical and OB/GYN complaints.
 At the University of Colorado Hospital (UCH) Emergency Department, EM2 residents are also responsible for primary management of trauma patients and patients in need of major resuscitation.
 At Saint Joseph’s Hospital, EM2s experience emergency medicine at a private, community hospital.

 Continued rotations in Pediatric Emergency Medicine in the PEDUC and also at The Children’s Hospital (CHCO) teaches EM2s how to work-up and manage pediatric medical emergencies.
-Finally, rotations in Surgical Intensive Care and Burn Intensive Care Unit advance resident knowledge of how to care for the sickest of patients.
+Finally, rotations in Surgical Intensive Care and Pediatric Intensive Care Unit advance resident knowledge of how to care for the sickest of patients.
 Lastly, 2 weeks of elective time is built into the EM2 year.

 During the EM3 year residents manage critically ill trauma patients at Denver Health while running the Trauma side of the department.
 At the University of Colorado Hospital, the supervisory role of the EM3 residents includes running and managing the flow of an emergency department.
 This role includes oversight over patient care delivered by medical students, off-service interns, as well as first and second-year EM residents.